yasssir04/GenAI-Projects/README.md

-# GenAI projects for Data Scientist
+# GenAI projects for beginners